Table of Contents

 Malkangni, Jyotishmati or Celastrus is a medicinal climbing vine which is found almost throughout India up to altitude of 1800 meters.
 This herb is used in Ayurveda for thousands of years to treat brain related disorders and improving intellect.

 General Information of Celastrus paniculatus

-Malkangni, Kangani, Jyotishmati, Sphutabandhani, Svarnalota, Black-Oil tree, Intellect tree, Climbing-staff plan are few common names of plant Celastrus paniculatus.
+Malkangni, Kangani, Jyotishmati, Sphutabandhani, Svarnalota, Black-Oil tree, Intellect tree, Climbing-staff plan are few common names of the plant Celastrus paniculatus.
 In Ayurveda, the seeds and the seeds oil are mainly used for medicinal purpose.

 The seeds are present in globose, yellow, transversely wrinkled depressed, tri-lobed, bright yellow colored capsules or seed pod.
 There are about 3-6 seeds in one capsule.
 The seeds are small and oval shaped.
 Initially the seeds are red and gradually turns deep red colour.
-The seeds are used to treat cough, and as a brain and liver tonic.
+The seeds are used to treat cough, and as a brain and the liver tonic.

 The seeds contain as much as 52% oil by weight.
 The seeds are cold pressed to get the oil which is known as Jyotishmati oil and used medicinally.
 It is stomachic, tonic, good for cough and asthma and used in leprosy, cures headache, leukoderma and improves intellect.

 The botanical name of Malkangani is Celastrus paniculatus Wild.
 It belongs to plant family Celastraceae.
 Below is given taxonomical classification of the plant.